• Skip to primary navigation

 Notes

 • There are a few different types of rye flour you can buy.
 I prefer the dark rye, as this is the whole grain flour.
 The medium and light right is sifted for a lighter color and milder flavor.
-But, this also means that you won't get all the health benefits from whole grain flour.
-I will say though, if this is your first time baking with rye flour, medium and light may be a good place to start.
+These are not my favorite types to use, but I will say though if this is your first time baking with rye flour, medium and light may be a good place to start.
 They are much easier for someone to get used to.

 • I really like to chill these before baking.
 It helps the flour to hydrate, but also for the batter to firm up a bit for baking.